-In so far as possible, screens should always be facing the teacher.
+Whenever possible, screens should always be facing the teacher.
 Where this is not the case the teacher must walk regularly around the group to supervise sites being accessed.
 Children should be aware of the problems associated with Internet access and should be encouraged as a class to develop their own Internet rules before the class uses the Internet.
 They should know that by using 'history' and 'cookies', the teacher can review what has been accessed.